bjornarprytz/dream-deeper-and-deeper/readme.md

     - Grow new plants
       - Check proximity of other plants to decide if a seed becomes a plant
   - Shrivel when overlapping with another flower
+    - Remove the root function in favor of the shriveling.
+Maybe the root func can check to avoid actual overlap over position (0,0), but it could be nice for plants to "adapt" by scaling down

 - Push release with `./push_release.sh`